mmmavis/test-issue-templates/.github/ISSUE_TEMPLATE/design-to-dev-handoff.md

 │
 │       1.
 Link to original design ticket (if applicable) │       2.
 Link to Redpen (if applicable)
 │       3.
-Design changes been merged into the latest Sketch file │       4.
+Design changes been merged into the master Sketch file │       4.
 Desktop and mobile mockups are included
 │       5.
 Assets are included
 │       6.
 Hover state for elements are designed